Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 Fix the Water Level Sensor

 When the water level sensor fails to function properly, it sends a wrong message to the machine.
-In this way, the humidifier’s red light turns on even if the water tank is full.
-To solve this problem, you should either fix or replace the water level sensor.
+This way, the humidifier’s red light turns on even if the water tank is full.
+It would be best to fix or replace the water level sensor to solve this problem.
 If the problem persists, call in a professional for help.

 Dry Off the Appliance

-When you’ve tried all the above-mentioned methods, and the problem still remains, it is likely that water might have entered the electrical components of your appliance.
+When you’ve tried all the methods mentioned above, and the problem remains, water might have likely entered your appliance’s electrical components.

 In that case, unplug and disassemble your device.
 Next, dry out the working parts of your machine using a soft cloth or a paper towel.
 You can also dry out your humidifier by turning it upside down.
 In this way, the water will drain out of your device.